lieuzhenghong/human-compactness/40_docs/mcmc_procedure.md

 ensemble to guard against the possibility that the results are driven by a specific quirk in geography.
 Many such measures have been proposed.
 For instance, \cite{dc2016} bring in a discipline of mathematics---graph theory---to formulate a new metric of compactness.
+And \cite{kingwp} use a machine learning model to try and ape human intuition---quantifying the intuitive metric of "I know it when I see it".

 #### Point-wise distance compactness measures